-There’s more than enough love to go around between lilies and calla lilies.
+There’s more than enough love to go around between lily bouquets and calla lily bouquets.
 Both flowers are uniquely gorgeous, rich in symbolism, and popular with gardeners and flower enthusiasts alike.
 But their shared name can be misleading, since, contrary to popular belief, they don’t actually belong to the same plant family.

 So in the interest of giving each flower its due celebration, we’ve put together your ultimate guide to lilies vs. calla lilies.
 Below, feast your eyes on the most basic facts about lilies – starting with what a lily actually is!